 4. Personal and Career Development

-- Utilize technology in pursuit of intellectual growth and career development.
+C. Use technology in pursuit of intellectual growth and/or career development.

 Institutional Achievement Outcomes

-In addition, the college is working to combine institutional
+In addition, the college has institutional student achievement

 outcomes to create a college-wide list of outcomes for improving